jameslyons/python_speech_features/README.md

 python_speech_features
 ======================

-This library provides common speech features for ASR including MFCCs and log filterbank energies.
+This library provides common speech features for ASR including MFCCs and filterbank energies.

 To use MFCC features,